kimjisu1106/kokoa-clone-2022/README.md

-#Assignment 10 of Soo.
+# Assignment 10 of Soo.

-CSS got so much better!
+HTML & CSS are so much fun!